 Uncovering Your Blind Spots

 Once we comprehend and receive that we are unconditionally loved, we are able to be vulnerable and authentic.
 The concept of authenticity separates those who are genuine versus those who are phony.
 Drs.
-Parrot discusses the notion that until we explore and admit our frustrations, weakness and insecurities, we can never achieve authenticity and thus, be open to a relationship.
+Parrot discuss the notion that until we explore and admit our frustrations, weakness and insecurities, we can never achieve authenticity and thus, be open to a relationship.
 The three common blinds spots include our dark side, limits and egoism.
 It is only through increasing our self-awareness to these blind spots that we can truly be authentic.

-Facing Your Fears With Honesty
+Facing Your Fears with Honesty

 This involves stepping out of your comfort zone.
 We must be honest with ourselves and challenge ourselves to take risks and not lie to ourselves, making excuses to stay in our comfort zone.
 Drs.
 Parrot suggest that we often trade passion for security.